A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

 The whole point of incense is to use the power of scent—which is very evocative—to help promote the right state of mind for ritual (ritual consciousness).
 There are ways other than incense to bring scent into your ritual.

-Scent sticks in bottles of oil are one option, but you can also purchase essential oils and use them in a .
-A diffuser has a place for you to put oil, and when you turn it on it heats up to convert the moisture in it to steam, diffusing the scent into the room.
-If you don’t have a diffuser, simply place a cotton ball in a tiny bowl and put a few drops of oil on it.
-This will infuse the scent in the room. small electric oil diffuser
+Scent sticks in bottles of oil are one option, but you can also purchase essential oils and use them in a small electric oil diffuser.
+A diffuser has a place for you to put oil, and when you turn it on, it heats up to convert the moisture in it to steam, diffusing the scent into the room.
+If you don’t have a diffuser, place a cotton ball in a tiny bowl and put a few drops of oil on it.
+This will infuse the scent in the room.

 Wicca Without Blades

-Though the athame—the ritual knife—is a common sacred tool of Wicca used for directing energy, it’s not irreplaceable.
-You can omit it altogether if you like—just use a wand.
+Though the athame—the ritual knife—is a standard tool of Wicca used for directing energy, it’s not irreplaceable.
+You can omit it altogether if you like—use a wand.
 A wand is easy enough for you to make—just find a nice stick from a tree you love and decorate it a bit if you want.
-The wand is a gentler tool than the athame, but serves the same purpose—directing energy.
+The wand is a gentler tool than the athame but serves the same purpose—directing energy.

 Your finger, incidentally, also can be used for the same purpose.
 If you want something a little more blade-like, but is legal for a minor to have, consider getting a fancy letter opener.

-Your parents are already being more understanding than most by allowing you to explore your spirituality in your own way.
-Meet them half-way, and respect their house rules.
-You'll find you can focus on your religion a lot better when you're getting into it peacefully, rather than fighting with parents about it.
+Your parents are already more understanding than most by allowing you to explore your spirituality in your own way.
+Meet them halfway, and respect their house rules.
+You’ll find you can focus on your religion a lot better when you’re getting into it peacefully, rather than fighting with your parents about it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Thank you so much!
 This was so helpful :)